hkorhola/slate/source/index.md

 }'
 ```

-> The above command returns JSON structured like this:
+> The above command returns HTTP status 200 and JSON structured like this:

 ```json
 {